UX isn't always about making users happy

 That’s it.

-And that’s not evil.
+That is not evil.
 That’s business.

 I don’t know why UXers and designers shy away from the P word.